Nikon D3400 vs Panasonic FZ2000

 Review summary: Nikon D3400 vs Panasonic FZ2000

-So how do things add up?
-Which of the two cameras – the Nikon D3400 or the Panasonic FZ2000 – has the upper hand?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon D3400 and the Panasonic FZ2000?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D3400:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.